pk-droid-lab/kink-ideas/README.md

 * Vibrator on balls / cage
 * play with his nipples
 * Prostate massage with insertable toy or lubed latex gloved fingers
+* pegging training
+* tease subs body with different materials, silk scarf, soft panties, leather gloves, etc
+* dry humping his cage

 ### Cage Off

 * Edging and teasing with cage off
 * Ruined into a condom or a shot glass and made to consume
 * outercourse, allowed edging humping your legs, thighs, or feet
-* tease/edge sub with different materials, silk scarf, soft panties, leather gloves, etc
+* tease/edge sub's cock with different materials, silk scarf, soft panties, leather gloves, etc
 * tease/edge with heels/boots/stockings
 * tease with a feather
+* tease with spikey wheel thing
 * fleshlight teasing
+* get him really close edging and then use a bag of ice to cool him down and relock

 ## General Femdom Ideas